tkurtbond/tkurtbond.github.io/posts/2010/12/16/swords-wizardry-complete-rules.rst

 __ http://www.therpgsite.com/showpost.php?p=425965&postcount=30

-I'm going to have to site down and read this in detail very soon.
+I'm going to have to sit down and read this in detail very soon.

 .. [#paperback] I'd have liked to have gotten one of the hardback copies, but those sold out long before I'd realized they'd been